• Skip to primary navigation

 If you don't want to eat them all at once, scoop the remaining dough into balls and store in an airtight container in the fridge (the dough is hard to scoop when cold).
 Cookies baked from chilled dough don't spread as much, yielding a thicker cookie.

 My teacher from pastry school, Claire, came up with this version.
-Omit the chocolate and add 1/3 cup shredded coconut or coconut flakes and 1/4 cup raisins along with the nuts.
-Feel free to add a little cinnamon here if you like!
+Add 1/3 cup shredded coconut or coconut flakes, and 1/4 cup raisins, and 1/2 cup pecans to the dough.
+Feel free to add a little cinnamon here if you like too!

 Nutritional values are based on one of twenty four cookies.